Roberto Merhi: 2022

 Merhi made his Formula 2 return for Campos Racing at the Austrian round of 2022, replacing an injured Ralph Boschung.
 He retired from the sprint race, but scored third position in the feature race, coming back from 21st position.
 After his good result in Austria and the fact that Ralph Boschung was still injured, Merhi also competed in the Le Castellet round but he had to retire from both races.
 He also competed at the Budapest round.

 S5000 Tasman Series

 In 2021, Merhi competed in the Australian single-seater championship, the S5000 Tasman Series, racing for Team BRM.
 He got 3 podiums, one of them a victory, thus proclaiming himself runner-up.

-Japanese Super GT
+Super GT

-For 2022, Roberto Merhi will compete in Japanese SuperGT for the Team LeMans in an Audi R8 LMS GT3 alongside drivers Yoshiaki Katayama and Shintaro Kawabata, making his debut at the second round of the championship at Fuji.
+For 2022, Roberto Merhi will compete in Super GT for the Team LeMans in an Audi R8 LMS GT3 alongside drivers Yoshiaki Katayama and Shintaro Kawabata, making his debut at the second round of the championship at Fuji.